 Betting on athletics has several pros and cons and it’s important to know what you are getting into before having a dabble.
-There has never been a better time in history if this is your thing though because, with the London Olympics firmly on the radar, bookmakers across the land are beginning to stride out into the brave world of athletics betting!
+There has never been a better time in history if this is your thing though because, with the Tokyo Olympics firmly on the radar, bookmakers across the land are beginning to stride out into the brave world of athletics betting!

 For the bookmaker, athletics is generally a pretty low turnover sport and relatively few firms offer anything greater than the absolute basic markets.
 Whilst you’ll find a decent number of firms offering odds on the Men’s 100m, once you head towards the lower profile disciplines, the range of bookmakers, competitiveness of pricing, and breadth of markets falls away rapidly.
 The Olympics will certainly change this and with it bring plenty of opportunities.